 Who Qualifies for NFCSP

-Two populations are explicitly covered.
-The first is family caregivers age 18+ providing in-home or community care to an individual 60+, OR an individual of any age with Alzheimer's disease or related dementia (the dementia carve-out at OAA §372(a)(1)(B)).
-The second is older relative caregivers age 55+ providing care to (a) children under 18 (or 18-19 in HS) or (b) adult children age 18-59 with a disability.
-Biological and adoptive parents are excluded; the kinship track covers grandparents, great-grandparents, aunts, uncles.
-The 2020 reauthorization eliminated the prior 10% cap on state funds going to kinship caregivers, so AAAs now have full flexibility on the family/kinship split.
+Two populations are covered.
+The first is family caregivers age 18 and older providing in-home or community care to an individual 60 or older, or to an individual of any age with Alzheimer's disease and related disorders.
+The second is older relative caregivers age 55 and older providing care to a child under 18, or to an adult with a disability.

 How Florida Delivers NFCSP Respite

-Florida runs NFCSP through DOEA → 11 Area Agencies on Aging → contracted lead agencies.
+Florida runs NFCSP through the Florida Department of Elder Affairs (DOEA), 11 Area Agencies on Aging (AAAs), and their contracted lead agencies.
 There is no statewide standard for voucher amount, hour cap, or service mix.
-Each AAA decides, within federal-allocation constraints, whether to deliver respite as caregiver-directed vouchers redeemable with named providers, as contracted bed reservations at participating ALFs and adult day centers, or as a hybrid.
+Each AAA decides, within federal-allocation constraints, whether to deliver respite as caregiver-directed vouchers, as contracted bed reservations at participating facilities, or as a hybrid.
 There is also no statewide annual per-caregiver cap; AAAs set local caps.

 How to Apply for NFCSP Respite

-One number: Elder Helpline 1-800-963-5337 (1-800-96-ELDER).
+One number: the Florida Elder Helpline at 1-800-963-5337 (1-800-96-ELDER).
 It routes by ZIP code to the AAA covering the older adult's county.
-From intake to first respite hour typically takes 1-8 weeks depending on AAA capacity, first the assessment (usually 7-14 days), then provider matching, then service start.
-Caregivers should request the AAA's published Title III-E voucher schedule in writing at intake so they know the local rules.
+From intake to first respite hour typically takes one to eight weeks depending on AAA capacity: first the assessment, then provider matching, then service start.
+Ask the AAA for its published Title III-E voucher schedule in writing at intake so you know the local rules.

 What ADI Covers

-Three respite modalities: in-home respite, facility-based respite, and adult day care respite.
-The Extended Respite track allows up to 30 days of facility-based residential respite per family per year, typically delivered at a participating ALF or memory-care community.
-In-home respite hours are not statutorily capped; care plans typically authorize 4-20 hours per week depending on caregiver burden and funding availability.
+ADI funds three respite modalities: in-home respite, facility-based respite, and adult day care respite.
+Facility-based residential respite is typically delivered at a participating assisted living facility or memory-care community.
+In-home respite hours are set by the care plan rather than by a statewide statutory cap, so the authorized amount varies with caregiver burden and available funding.

 Who Qualifies for ADI